pivotal/docs-tas-adapter/install.md

     cf-k8s-api-proxy   api.tas.em.migration.quest   cf-k8s-api-ingress-cert   valid    Valid HTTPProxy
     ```

-Now you should be able to target the API endpoint by running `cf api <API-FQDN>`.
+    Now you should be able to target the API endpoint by running `cf api <API-FQDN>` and start deploying applications.

-**NOTE**: In this beta version the Application Service Adapter API does not verify authentication.
-So once you have verified the validity of the API endpoint, you are able to deploy workloads to Application Service Adapter.

 Go to [Getting Started](getting-started.md) to test the adapter.